had2020/Pong/README.md

 sends a signal to the Game-handler - Node 2D, that adds score for the player.
 Score counts up to 11, and then the game ends, and the scene is restarted, this is done in the Game-handler - Node 2D.

 Blue Score - Label 2D
+ui used for displaying the counted score.

 Red score  Label 2D
+ui used for displaying the counted score.